 8 Sports to Keep You Active Over 60

 1 - Pilates

 "Pilates aims to strengthen the body in an even way, with particular emphasis on core strength to improve general fitness and well-being.
 Pilates exercises are done on a mat or using special equipment, such as the Reformer, the Cadillac and Wunda Chair.
 With its system of pulleys and springs, handles and straps, the apparatus can provide either resistance or support, depending on your needs." - NHS

 Pilates is popular among older people because it doesn't require any weight-bearing movements, so there is a relatively low risk of injury.
 It's also great for improving mobility and balance as well as strengthening the core muscles.

 2 - Swimming

 Swimming is a great full-body workout which really gets the heart pumping.
 Cardio workouts improve stamina and also strengthen the heart and lungs.
-Cardio workouts are proven to be the most effective type of exercise and burn the most calories.
+They are proven to be the most effective type of exercise and burn the most calories.
 So, if weight-loss is your goal, give swimming a try.

-You can check out this website to find your nearest local pool.
+You can check out swimming.org to find your nearest local pool.

 3 - Walking

 It's also perfect for those who love the outdoors and seeing the landscape.
 If you don't fancy going out for long walks on your own, try doing it with friends.
 You could even join a local walking club.

 4 - Cycling

 5 - Badminton

 Badminton gives you a full-body workout whilst improving your balance and co-ordination.
 It also works the mind, because it gets you thinking about the next move to make and what your opponent is going to do next.
 Therefore, badminton is a great option for those looking to strengthen their brain as well as their body.

 6 - Tai Chi

 7 - Golf

 Even if you've never played before, why not look into playing a few rounds at a local club?
 You'll be surprised how much exercise you get just by walking from hole to hole.